-Figure 2: BPI Maps for Maize, by Region
+Figure 2: BPI Map for Maize

 Sweet Potato

 Table 5 presents the top 15 countries that could be considered for sweet potato biofortification interventions in each of the three regions studied.
 Overall, the BPIs reveal that 12 of the top 15 countries for sweet potato are in Africa; therefore, as shown with cassava and maize, investments in provitamin A-rich OSP could generate the biggest impact on this continent.